Skip to Main Content

 Hawaiʻi Land Division Survey Maps

 Using the "Map Search," access digital copies of their historic survey maps.
 These maps reference different māhele records.
-Download the index to locate the map register number or other indexes you have that has the map register number.
+Download the index to locate the map register number or other indexes you have that have the map register number.
 You can also find maps in the "Miscellaneous Maps" section.

 Hawaiʻi Maps @ MAGIS